Adversarial Prompt Distillation for Vision-Language Models

-\textbf{Adversarial Prompt Tuning} Prompt tuning has been widely adopted for fine-tuning VLMs~\cite{zhou2022learning, zhou2022conditional, jia2022visual, khattak2023maple, zang2022unified, zhao2024learning, wang2024lion, zhang2022prompting}.
-Recently, there has been growing interest in enhancing the adversarial robustness of VLMs using prompt tuning, collectively known as \emph{adversarial prompt tuning}~\cite{chen2023visual,li2024one,zhang2023adversarial,zhou2024few}.
-Adversarial prompt tuning applies adversarial training \cite{madry2017towards,zhang2019theoretically,wang2019improving} during the prompt tuning process to visual, textual, or bimodal prompts.
-Adversarial Visual Prompting (AVP)~\cite{chen2023visual} employed visual prompting to improve the adversarial robustness of a pre-trained model.
-TeCoA~\cite{mao2022understanding} and PMG-AFT~\cite{wang2024pre} utilized visual prompt tuning to enhance the zero-shot robustness of CLIP.
-On the other hand, AdvPT~\cite{zhang2023adversarial} and APT~\cite{li2024one} applied textual prompt tuning to defend CLIP against image modality attacks.
-Both methods are single-modal methods that tune the textual prompts only.
-AdvPT pre-generates static adversarial images before tuning, which makes it vulnerable to dynamic attacks generated on the fly during inference.
-APT leverages a robust CLIP backbone to ensure robustness to dynamic attacks.
-However, training a robust CLIP backbone can be computationally expensive.
-Built upon MaPle~\cite{khattak2023maple}, Few-shot Adversarial Prompt learning (FAP) ~\cite{zhou2024few} is a bimodal defense method that introduces a multi-modal feature consistency loss to tune both visual and textual prompts.
-In this work, we explore bimodal APT methods that can defend CLIP against image modality attacks without relying on robustly trained backbones.
+\textbf{Adversarial Prompt Tuning}\; Prompt tuning has become a popular approach for adapting VLMs~\cite{zhou2022learning, zhou2022conditional, jia2022visual, khattak2023maple, zang2022unified, zhao2024learning, wang2024lion, zhang2022prompting}, with recent extensions to adversarial robustness.
+Methods like Adversarial Visual Prompting (AVP)~\cite{chen2023visual} employs visual prompting to improve the adversarial robustness of a pre-trained model.
+TeCoA~\cite{mao2022understanding} and PMG-AFT~\cite{wang2024pre} utilize visual prompt tuning to enhance the zero-shot robustness of CLIP.
+On the other hand, AdvPT~\cite{zhang2023adversarial} and APT~\cite{li2024one} apply textual prompt tuning to defend CLIP against image attacks.
+However, the use of static adversarial images in AdvPT limits its effectiveness against dynamic attacks, and APT requires robustly pre-trained backbones.
+Built upon MaPle~\cite{khattak2023maple}, Few-shot Adversarial Prompt learning (FAP)~\cite{zhou2024few} introduces bimodal tuning to enhance adversarial robustness.
+Our work integrates bimodal prompt tuning with knowledge distillation, achieving robustness without relying on pre-trained robust backbones.

-\textbf{Adversarial Distillation} Our work is closely related to adversarial distillation, which has demonstrated promising defense results compared to standalone adversarial training~\cite{papernot2016distillation, goldblum2020adversarially, maroto2022benefits, zi2021revisiting, zhu2021reliable, zhao2022enhanced, jung2024peeraid, huang2023boosting}.
-Existing research on adversarial distillation primarily focuses on distilling adversarial robustness from a robust teacher model into a non-robust student model.
-Adversarial Robust Distillation (ARD) ~\cite{goldblum2020adversarially} aligns the adversarial outputs of student models with the clean outputs of robust teacher models.
-Adversarial Knowledge Distillation (AKD) ~\cite{maroto2022benefits} mixes the teacher’s outputs on adversarial examples with clean labels and employs early stopping strategies during the training of teacher models.
-Robust Soft Label Adversarial Distillation (RSLAD) ~\cite{zi2021revisiting} replaces hard labels with robust soft labels produced by the teacher model during adversarial example generation.